-It’s difficult to imagine wheat isn’t the “good for you” grain it’s purported to be so this new information is hard to swallow.
+It’s difficult to imagine that wheat isn’t the “good for you” grain it’s purported to be so this new information is hard to swallow (no pun intended).

 During the mid-century, scientists altered wheat to create a stronger more prolific stalk.
 Their goal was to cure world hunger.
-However, this modified “dwarf” wheat included proteins never encountered before by humans.
+While their intentions were noble, they ended up producing “dwarf wheat”, a new strand that includes several proteins never encountered before by humans.
 According to Dr. Davis’ research, these unfamiliar proteins are hazardous to the body.

 - They have an opiate-like effect that stimulates the appetite making people hungry.

 - They feed chronic conditions like arthritis, IBS, asthma and schizophrenia.

 His findings were so dramatic, that he felt responsible to educate the public.
 Watch this informative video for more: